microsoftconnect/ms-intune-app-sdk-android/README.md

 By downloading and using Intune App SDK for Android you agree to such license terms.
 If you do not accept them, do not use the software.

+See the [Intune App SDK for Android Developer Guide](https://docs.microsoft.com/en-us/intune/develop/intune-app-sdk-android) on how to integrate the SDK into your Android app.